-The authors will declare whether the research has received any type of funding and the source of any financial and material aid they have received, indicating the organism, agency, institution or company as well as the project, agreement or contract number.
-Authors should recognize if research has received funding from the US National Institutes of Health or any of the authors belongs to the Howard Hughes Medical Institute.
+The authors will declare whether the research has received any type of funding and the source of any financial and material aid that they have received, indicating the organism, agency, institution or company as well as the project, agreement or contract and, where appropriate, the role that each source has had in the study design, data collection, analysis and interpretation of the results, writing of the report, and the decision to present the report for publication or that the funding has had no implications.
 In the case of not having received external funding, the authors shall state that have not received any funding.

-2) Have participated in writing the article or revising it critically for important intellectual contributions.
+2 - Drafting the work or revising it critically for important intellectual content; AND

 The authors declare that the article content is original and has not been previously published or sent or is under consideration by any other publication, in whole or in any part.
 Cuestiones de Fisioterapia will not accept previously published papers for publication or those that have been submitted simultaneously to other journals nor redundant or duplicate published papers, that is, articles that substantially overlap one that is already published in print or electronically.
 Authors should be aware that not disclosing that material submitted for publication has already been published partially or in full, constitutes a serious breach of scientific ethics.
 Authors must disclose in the letter about previous remittances or publications that may be considered redundant or duplicate publications and attach a copy thereof.
 It is necessary to quote and include the bibliographic reference of these previous publications in the new manuscript.
 These restrictions do not apply to abstracts published in communication, conference papers or those presented at national or international scientific meetings, but the authors shall record this.